christo707/adventofcode-2021/README.md

 # adventofcode-2021

-Code For Advent of Code 2021 challange https://adventofcode.com/
+Code For Advent of Code 2021 challenge https://adventofcode.com/